 …….A term regularly used here at The Rigging Company.
 Yet this small detail appears to elude most, at least when it comes to doing it correctly.
 I always say, “details are what make the difference between a professional job and one that is well, not so professional”.
 If you take notice as to how your standing rigging was pinned and taped, you can usually tell whether or not you were amidst skilled riggers.

-How to bend a cotter pin: First, to insert the cotter pin, sometimes you will need to turn the turnbuckle and top stud to align the cotter pin hole (read here on how to adjust a turnbuckle).
-With clevis pins make sure that the hole is turned to the desired location before loading the pin.
+How to bend a cotter pin: First, to insert the cotter pin, sometimes you will need to turn the turnbuckle and top stud to align the cotter pin holes.
+With clevis pins make sure that the hole is turned to the desired location before applying any tension to the stay.

-NOTE: Cotter pins and clevis pins are always to be turned aft or inboard whenever possible.
+A NOTE ON WHICH DIRECTION THINGS SHOULD FACE: A cotter pins’ legs and a clevis pins’ holes are always to be turned aft or inboard whenever possible.

 There are several ways to bend a cotter pin.
 One, is to bend only one leg slightly and position the head so that it is opposite of gravity.
 This is the quickest, yet a safe method of securing a cotter pin.